 Properties: R8 consists of (forms part of): E90 Symbolic Object

-F16 Container Work
+F16 Container Work [this node may not be needed-or prefer this definition?]

 Subclass of: F1 Work

 Superclass of: F17 Aggregation Work

 F19 Publication Work

 F20 Performance Work

 Scope note: This class comprises works whose essence is to enhance or add value to expressions from one or more other works without altering them, by the selection, arrangement and/or addition of features of different form, such as layout to words, recitation and movement to texts, performance to musical scores etc. This does not make the contents of the incorporated expressions part of the Container Work, but only part of the resulting expression.
 Container Work may include the addition of new, original parts to the incorporated expressions, such as introductions, graphics, etc.